Anti-Aging Alpha Arbutin

-Spots begin appearing on the cheeks.
+Light brown spots begin appearing on the cheeks.
 Sometimes on the forehead.
-They are light brown.
 The tan or brown color of your face comes from increased melanin.
 This occurs due to genetics; some call it liver or age spots.

-One thing is for sure; they show your age.
-They are challenging to treat.
-And take time to fade.
+One thing is for sure; they show your age, are challenging to treat and take time to fade.

-In years past, dermatologists have used Hydroquinone.
-Hydroquinone is a prescription skin lightener.
-It is available only from a dermatologist.
-Many women have shied away from using it because it has been known to contain carcinogens.
-In clinical studies, it is carcinogenic.
+In years past, dermatologists have used Hydroquinone, a prescription skin lightener.
+However, because it is available only from a dermatologist, many have shied away from using it because it has been known to contain carcinogens.

 Brighten your Complexion with Alpha Arbutin

 Who doesn't want an even-toned complexion?
-But, as we age, you may have seen dark spots cropping up.
-Brown circles, age, or liver spots, no matter what you call them.
+But, as you age, dark spots may start cropping up.
+Brown circles, age, or liver spots, whatever you call them.
 Cheeks are the most common areas of the face they appear.
 But they also appear on the hands, arms, back, legs, and face.
-This is due to sun exposure.
-These spots are referred to as liver spots.

-Sun exposure causes the sun can cause age spots.
-At times, age spots may not appear until later in life.
+Usually, age spots appear later in life.
 However, the damage from sun exposure happens before the age of 18.
-No matter what you call them, age spots are hard to get rid of on the skin.

-Skin lighteners and brighteners are your best defense.
-These ingredients are formulated to lessen the appearance of these dark spots over time.
+Specially formulated skin lighteners and brighteners are your best defense to lessen the appearance of dark spots over time.

 Block Tyrosinase with Alpha Arbutin

-Along with melanin comes another substance, however, called tyrosinase.
+However, along with melanin comes another substance called tyrosinase.
 This is a component of our skin that works similarly to melanin.
 Tyrosinase causes the darkening of the surface when the sun hits it.
-Alpha Arbutin blocks Tyrosinase activity.
+Alpha Arbutin blocks tyrosinase activity.
 It helps reduce the skin's melanin production.
-Unlike getting a suntan, the dark spots these tyrosinases cause rarely fade over time.
+Unlike getting a suntan, the dark spots these tyrosinases cause rarely fade.

-Alpha arbutin steps in and blocks tyrosinase from developing into a dark spot.
-It is quickly absorbed into the skin.
+Alpha arbutin steps in and blocks tyrosinase from developing into a dark spot by quickly absorbing into the skin.
 It reacts with tyrosinase, reducing its effect.
-In clinical trials, alpha arbutin products have performed better than other skin lighteners and brighteners — good news for women who want to reduce the appearance of age spots naturally.
+In clinical trials, alpha arbutin products have performed better than other skin lighteners and brighteners — good news for women who want to naturally reduce the appearance of age spots.

-You can tackle these signs of aging with our Fade Away Serum.
-It contains 7% Alpha Arbutin and is designed to work fast.
+You can tackle these signs of aging with our Fade Away Serum, containing 7% Alpha Arbutin and designed to work fast!